sandokokosen/sandokokosen.github.io/content/archives/magnon_damping/index.md

   </p>
 </div>

 In the following, we shall focus on the damping of uniformly precessing magnons ($k=0$) excited by a low-power external microwave field.
-(Figure 1)[#chLT_relproc] shows the known relaxation paths for uniformly precessing magnons in bulk YIG.
+[Figure 1](#chLT_relproc) shows the known relaxation paths for uniformly precessing magnons in bulk YIG.

 Thermal magnons are those excited by thermal fluctuations within the system.
 Relaxation involving thermal magnons can occur through a number of mechanisms such as scattering with optical phonons or magnons (notably through the Kasuya-LeCraw processes [[Kasuya1961](#Kasuya1961)] and Kolokolov-L'vov-Cherepanov process [[Kolokolov1985](#Kolokolov1985), [Cherepanov1993](#Cherepanov1993)]), and inherent spin-spin processes [[Gurevich1996](#Gurevich1996)].
 These processes become weaker as the temperature is lowered.
 Degenerate magnons are thermal magnons that have the same energy as the precessional mode but possess nonzero $k$-values.
 A two-magnon process can relax a $k=0$ magnon to a degenerate magnon [[Gurevich1996](#Gurevich1996), [Sparks1964](#Sparks1964)].
 Such interactions can be the dominant damping process across the whole temperature range.
 Magnon relaxation through ionic impurities occur through so-called temperature-peak processes [[Sparks1964](#Sparks1964), [Gurevich1996](#Gurevich1996)].
 These typically dominate in the temperature range between ~1 K and ~150 K. Relaxation involving two-level fluctuators (TLFs) only dominates for temperatures below 1 K [[Phillips1987](#Phillips1987), [Tabuchi2014](#Tabuchi2014)].